kstenschke/doShell/README.md

 ## Runtime tools

-doShell uses existing tools from third parties (and some doShell built-in commands) to peform automation, display dialogs, etc. The third party tools vary by platform, not all tools are mandatory (depending on options used within doShell scripts).
+doShell invokes existing third party tools (and some doShell built-in commands) to perform automation, display dialogs, etc.
+These tools (are not bundled in any form into doShell and) vary by platform, not all tools are mandatory (depending on options used within doShell scripts).

 ### Runtime tools on Linux